kevinjin0420/job-alerts/README.md

 Hosted on AWS, with control panel at [jobs.kevinjin.dev](https://jobs.kevinjin.dev).

-If you know we well enough, ask me and I'll add you to the list.
+If you know me well enough, ask me and I'll add you to the list.